jobs and timers in neovim: how to watch your builds fail

 First things first, either make an API wrapper, preferably in Rust or Go,

-something compiled and fancy, that allows you to check the GitHub checks
+something compiled and fancy, that allows you to check the [GitHub checks

-.
+API][gh-checks-api].
 Got it?
 Good.
-Now stop being a muppet and use hub
+Now stop being a muppet and use [hub][hub]

 instead.